-These bars are a fun way to spruce up a classic and combine two of the most popular desserts into one delicious creation.
+These bars are a fun way to spruce up a classic and combine two of the most popular desserts into one delicious creation just like with my brookies.
 They’re perfect for potlucks, holiday parties or whenever you’re craving a late night sweet treat.
-Seriously so yummy!

 - Chill the dough.
 Refrigerating the cookie dough is an easy way to help enhance the texture of the bars.
 It makes them extra thick and chewy.
 Stick the dough in the fridge for 15 to 30 minutes, or at least while the oven preheats.

 - Softening cream cheese.
 It’s important to use softened cream cheese when making the cheesecake filling.
 I usually set the cream cheese out on the counter for about 30 minutes to an hour before getting started.
 For a quicker method, you can soften it in the microwave at 50% power for about 30 seconds.

 - Don’t overcook.
 In order for the centers to stay soft and chewy, make sure you don’t overcook the bars.
 Remove them from the oven when the edges are lightly golden and the center is almost set.
 They may look a little underdone, but the center will continue to cook as it sets.